ubayeid/law-lab/README.md

 ## 🌟 Success Stories

-> "VeritasAI cut our research time by 75% and helped us find
+> "LawLab cut our research time by 75% and helped us find
 > a critical case we would have missed.
 It's become essential
 > to our practice."
 > - Partner, Mid-Size Law Firm